42Crunch/apisecurity-tutorial/README.md

 ## What is 42Crunch Audit?

-Security Audit performs over 300 checks on your API contract, ranging from its structure and semantics to its security and input and output data definition.
+42Crunch Audit performs over 300 checks on your API contract (OpenAPI or Swagger definition), ranging from its structure and semantics to its security and input and output data definition.
 Security Audit reviews your API definition on three levels:

 - Security: How good are the security definitions in your API?
 Have you defined authentication and authorization methods, and is your chosen protocol secure enough?
 - Data definitions: What is the data definition quality of your API?
 How well have you defined what data your API accepts as input or can include in the output it produces, and how strong are the schemas you have defined for your API and its parameters?
 - OpenAPI format: Is your API a valid and well-formed OpenAPI file, and does it follow the best practices and the spirit of the OpenAPI Specification?
 Can it be correctly parsed, reviewed, or protected?

 ## What is 42Crunch Scan?

 42Crunch Scan is a dynamic API security scanner that can be used to test APIs for vulnerabilities.
-It leverages the API OpenAPI definition to automatically test the API for a number of issues, across authentication, authorization and improper input validation.
+It leverages the API contract to automatically test the API for a number of issues, across authentication, authorization and improper input validation.

 42Crunch Scan also validates API responses to ensure that the API implementation conforms to its definition and does not leak additional data or stack traces for example.